radiantlogic-v8/documentation-new/documentation/sys-admin-guide-rebuild/01-introduction.md

 As mentioned above, the groups used for delegated administration are Directory Administrator, Namespace Administrator, Operator, Read Only, Schema Administrator, ICS Administrator, ICS Operator and ACI Administrator.
 These roles can be assigned to static members or dynamic members.
 Both are described below.
 Any user that is assigned to one of the delegated administration roles can login to the Control Panels and manage certain server settings based on the privileges (vdPrivilege attribute) assigned to the role.

 >[!note]
 >Remember that you might require a [User ID to DN Mapping](03-front-end-settings#user-to-dn-mapping) configuration depending on the ID that users log in with (their full DN versus just an ID).

->[!note]
->Delegated administrators do not have default permissions to manage virtual entries in the directory.
+Also, delegated administrators do not have default permissions to manage virtual entries in the directory.
 If this is required, assign the proper [access controls](06-security#access-control) for the delegated admin groups.

 #### Managing Explicit Members